Information Security Policy

 2. Disciplinary Process – Any violation of this Policy, or any Part or provision hereof, may result in disciplinary action, including termination and/or civil action and/or criminal prosecution.

 1. Return of Assets – When a User leaves the company, all Information Assets remain the property of CodeREADr.
 A User must not take away such information or take away a copy of such information when he or she leaves the company for any reason whatsoever.

 2. Removal of Access Rights – Upon termination of an employee or vendor, the HR will provide the form to contact Netops team who is also responsible for SaaS subscriptions.
 This team will create a checklist of access granted to the terminated employee and confirmation their access has been removed.
 The terminated employees manager will provide a list of DevOps resources the terminated employee had access to and confirmation they have been removed.
 HR will confirm all workstations and other company supplied facilities are returned immediately.
 We may automatically disable or delete certain access or accounts prior to termination.

 Communications and Operations Management

 A. Protection Against Malicious Code

 1. It is our policy to conduct virus scanning of its technology resources to protect them from the threat of malicious code.
 We will attempt intercept and/or quarantine any networking and computer resource that poses a virus threat to its information assets.

-2. All servers and workstations (networked and standalone) must have our approved antivirus protection software installed, properly configured, and functioning at all times.
-Additionally, systems that have not been issued by our company but that use our network must also be protected by antivirus software.
+2. All servers and workstations (networked and standalone) must have company approved antivirus protection software installed, properly configured, and functioning at all times.
+Additionally, systems that have not been issued by the company but that use our network must also be protected by antivirus software.